-When you submit your Free Application for Federal Student Aid (FAFSA) on or after Oct.
+When you submit your FAFSA, or Free Application for Federal Student Aid, on or after Oct.
 1 this year, you’ll be required to report your income and tax information, along with that of your parents or spouse, if applicable.
-The tax year will always be two years before the start of the academic term for which you’re applying for aid.
-For example, if you’re going to submit a FAFSA for the 2021-2022 school year, you’ll need your 2019 tax information.
+When you complete the new FAFSA for the 2022-2023 academic year, you’ll need your 2020 tax return and W-2s.

-Many applicants will choose to use the IRS Data Retrieval Tool (DRT), which will automatically transfer the information from a designated tax return to their FAFSA.
-But even if your use the DRT, it’s still helpful to have your tax return and W-2s on hand when you complete your FAFSA.
+Even if you use the DRT, it’s still helpful to have your tax return and W-2s on hand when you complete your FAFSA.
+Here’s why:

-- If a tax return was filed as ‘Married, Filing Jointly’ and two people who filed a joint return are reporting their income on a FAFSA, they’ll still need to report their two incomes separately.
-Their separate incomes are shown on their W-2s.
+- If your tax return was submitted as ‘Married Filing Jointly’ and the two people who filed the joint return are reporting their income on a FAFSA, they’ll still need to report their individual incomes separately.
+The W-2s will indicate the specific income for each.

-- Occasionally, the IRS website may be slow, or the IRS DRT may be a little uncooperative.
+- Occasionally, the IRS website may be slow, or the IRS DRT connection may be a little uncooperative.
 It’s also possible that a filer may not qualify to use the DRT.
-In order to continue, you may find it easier just to enter the income and tax figures yourself.
+In order to continue completing your FAFSA, you may find it easier just to enter the income and tax figures yourself.
 In order to do that, you’ll need your tax return.
-The good news here is that the FAFSA will direct you to the correct line of the tax return for the information requested.
+The good news here is that the FAFSA will direct you to the correct line on the tax return for the information requested.